Safe Drinking Water Act: Perfluorinated alkylated substances

+In March 2021 EPA announced that it would develop regulations for perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
+In April 2024 EPA published final standards for PFOA, PFOS, perfluorohexanesulfonic acid (PFHxS), perfluorononanoic acid (PFNA), hexafluoropropylene oxide dimer acid (also known as GenX) and perfluorobutanesulfonic acid (PFBS).
+The agency is providing grant funds to assist small and disadvantaged communities in testing for and treating PFAS contamination in their water systems.

 Radionuclides

 EPA has issued standards for alpha particles, beta particles and photon emitters, radium and uranium.
 EPA proposed regulations for radon in 1991 and 1999.

 Secondary standards

 Secondary drinking water standards are non-regulatory guidelines for aesthetic characteristics, including taste, color, and odor.

 Health advisories

 EPA issues "health advisories" for some contaminants; some of which have not been regulated with MCLs.
 Health advisories provide technical information to public health officials about health effects, methods for chemical analysis, and treatment methods.
 The advisories are not enforceable.
 EPA was given explicit authority to issue advisories in the 1996 SDWA amendments.
 As of 2022, health advisories have been issued for the following contaminants.

 State standards

 The SDWA allows states to set standards which are more stringent than the federal standards, and to issue standards for contaminants that EPA has not regulated.
 Several states have issued their own standards for a few contaminants, including fluoride, perchlorate and perfluorinated alkylated substances (PFAS).